Huffon/pytorch-transformer-kor-eng/README.md

 ### Requirements

-- Following libraries are fundamental to this repo.
+- Following libraries are fundamental to this repository.
 - You should install PyTorch via official [Installation guide](https://pytorch.org/get-started/locally/).
 - To use spaCy model which is used to tokenize english sentence, download English model by running `python -m spacy download en_core_web_sm`.